Monday, 16 March 2026

 ‘Do you think it was your parents?’ they asked.

-It began to make sense.
+Things began to make sense.
 My parents knew John came from Bedfordshire but they didn’t know which part.
 They’d put the announcement in without consulting any of us named in it – Mollie, John T, John and me.
+They'd picked on Luton because it was the only town they knew in Bedfordshire.

 John T explained that someone at work had shown him the announcement and asked him if it was his son.
-After reading it, and slowly realising what had happened, he denied that it was anything to do with him.
-He was forced to lie rather than explain a complicated and upsetting story.
+After reading it, and beginning to suspect what had happened, John T had denied that it was anything to do with him.
+He couldn't account for the error without entering into a long unhappy story.
+What's more, Luton at that time did not have a good reputation.
+He was forced to lie.

-I was appalled that he should have been put in that situation, at the disrespect shown to Mollie and John T, at the hurt they must have felt.
+I was appalled that John T should have been put in that situation, at the disrespect shown to Mollie and John T, at the hurt they must have felt.

 My parents had obviously not softened in the slightest.
 And a few months later that was to be confirmed.